 Glimpse the U.S. Capitol, the Navy Yard and other sites at twilight while on a 1.5-hour guided kayak tour of the Anacostia River run by Boating in DC.
 Tours take off during summer months from the Ballpark Boathouse.
 You might spot a great blue heron or even a river otter!

 Even if home runs and strikeouts are not on the evening’s agenda, Osteria Morini offers an unforgettable dining experience in the heart of the Capitol Riverfront.
-Located next to the scenic Yards Park, Osteria doles out authentic Italian cuisine typical of the Emilia-Romagna region (think rich pastas and grilled fish) and cocktails in a sophisticated setting – sit on the patio during sunset.
+Located next to the scenic Yards Park, Osteria doles out authentic Italian cuisine typical of the Emilia-Romagna region (think rich pastas and grilled fish) and cocktails in a sophisticated setting.
+We recommend sitting on the patio during sunset.

-One of the latest gems to grace the buzzworthy Capitol Riverfront is the 17,000-square-foot District Winery, home to a sleek winery and Ana, a new American restaurant specializing in unique dishes like Maryland crab beignets, a veggie-stuffed shawarma with carrot hummus and pastrami-spiced monkfish.
+The17,000-square-foot District Winery is home to a sleek winery and Ana, a new American restaurant specializing in unique dishes like Maryland crab beignets, a veggie-stuffed shawarma with carrot hummus and pastrami-spiced monkfish.
 Tours of the glass-enclosed winery include a trip to the tasting bar, where guests can enjoy a flight of five wines.
 At Ana, there’s space for 50-plus diners indoors, or take your meal riverside on the adjoining patio with seating for more than 80.
-A number of its current pours were produced specifically for DC at Brooklyn Winery, although District Winery has begun serving its first made-in-DC wine: the 2017 dry rosé.
+A number of its pours were produced specifically for DC at Brooklyn Winery, although District Winery has begun serving its first made-in-DC wine: the 2017 dry rosé.

 A rotating menu of 25 made-here beers (including five English cask styles, which are served at room temperature) headlines at this jumbo, industrial-cool American restaurant and brewpub.
 Housed in a former munitions factory-turned-neighborhood brewery, Bluejacket offers brew-tasting tours as well as distinctive takes on classic bar food at its in-house restaurant, The Arsenal.
 The grub is as varied as the suds – hearty entree salads, charcuterie and seafood.

-With live music, a wealth of beer and food options and a happy-go-lucky pregame crowd, the Half Street Fairgrounds is an ideal spot to stretch out before watching one of Major League Baseball’s most exciting teams take the field.
+With live music, a wealth of beer and food options and a happy-go-lucky pregame crowd, The Bullpen is an ideal spot to stretch out before watching one of Major League Baseball’s most exciting teams take the field.
 Next to Nationals Park, the fairgrounds open two hours before every Nationals home game and continue serving revelers two hours after games end.
 Frequent concerts up the appeal, as does Truckeroo, a monthly food truck festival held April through October.